 Snow and ice damage

 Just as heat can cause damage, so can snow and ice.
-When snow melts, it becomes a lot of water for your roof to handle.
+When the snow melts, it becomes a lot of water for your roof to handle.
 If that water freezes before it has a chance to drain or evaporate, the water that seeped under the shingles becomes ice pushing on the shingles.
 Pressure on the shingles can create even more space for leaks.
 A roof inspection when evaluating your prospective property should look for any snow or ice damage from the previous winter.

 If a tree is overgrown, it can slowly cause roof damage by scratching and eroding the surface.
 Trees should be trimmed so branches aren’t hitting the roof.
 You may also consider removing the tree altogether to avoid any catastrophic damage during a storm.